Caroline Gaimari has been the fashion director of Purple Fashion magazine and a creative consultant for over 10 years.

 C: I take a zen approach whenever possible, I put the best energy I can into what matters and hope that the universe is listening.
 I know that I can't control everything and that sometimes you have to be patient or wait.

 I/O: What does female empowerment mean to you?

-C: I think that when you learn that a strong, healthy body and mind is your most vital tool, you want to see other woman around you be strong and healthy.
+C: I think that when you learn that a strong, healthy body and mind are your most vital tools, you want to see other women around you be strong and healthy.

 TIPS AND ADDRESSES

 1 playlist: the "Selects" playlist by Major Lazer

 1 blog/site: Thrive Market

 1 food address: In New York, The Butcher’s Daughter.
 In Paris, Greenhouse.

 1 beverage: Water with lemon and aloe vera juice or mate